phasewalk1/tonic-prost-playground/README.md

 # ⚭ tonic-prost-playground

-This is a _playground_ repository for early experimentation with the [Tonic](https://github.com/hyperium/tonic)/[PROST](https://github.com/tokio-rs/prost) stack.
+This is a _playground_ repository for early learning/experimentation with the [Tonic](https://github.com/hyperium/tonic)/[PROST](https://github.com/tokio-rs/prost) stack.

+The playground implements a trivial two-service model we call the [_witch's pot_](#Witch's-Pot:-Visualization).
 The workspace contains a single _submodule_ which defines protocol buffers for a `TasksServer`.
 The `TasksServer` is implemented in TypeScript.

 The [_greeter_](https://github.com/phasewalk1/tonic-prost-playground/tree/main/greeter) directory contains relevant _Tonic_/_Prost_ code which defines a second gRPC service, the `Greeter`.
 A novel connection is made between the Rust and TypeScript server within [server.rs](https://github.com/phasewalk1/tonic-prost-playground/blob/main/greeter/src/server.rs), specifically, the asynchronous function `say_hello` - the defintion of `Greeter`'s RPC method.